-TOWN OF HAVERHILL, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2018
+TOWN OF HAVERHILL, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2019

-Net change in fund balance - total governmental funds \$ 149,332 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures; however, the cost of capital assets is eliminated in the statement of activities and capitalized in the statement of net position.
-752,606 Governmental funds report the amount of loans issued as financial resources when debt is first issued, whereas these amounts are eliminated in the statement of activities and recognized as long-term liabilities in the statement of net position.
-(650,000) Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-35,090 Changes to the net pension liability, deferred outflows and inflows of resources related to pensions are recorded as adjustments to expenses in the statement of activities.
-(24,559) Depreciation of capital assets is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
-(102,307) Change in net position of governmental activities \$ 160,162
+Net change in fund balance - total governmental funds \$ 218,979 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures; however, the cost of capital assets is eliminated in the statement of activities and capitalized in the statement of net position.
+14,141 Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
+86,286 Changes to the net pension liability, deferred outflows and inflows of resources related to pensions are recorded as adjustments to expenses in the statement of activities.
+(60,266) Depreciation of capital assets is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+(114,502) Change in net position of governmental activities \$ 144,638